nicholasproietti/LGM/README.md

 *Left*: A basic picture of the exoplanet transit method (Source: *The Planetary Society*). *Right*: Kepler Space Telescope (Source: *NASA*).

+## Project Overview

+For millennia, our solar system was the only known example of planets orbiting a central star.
+The very idea of planets around other stars, or extrasolar planets for short, would have changed the worldviews of many people throughout history.
+Yet in 1992, the discovery of worlds outside our solar system, exoplanets, have revolutionized the field of astronomy.
+Also known as extrasolar planets, these bodies often orbit their stars with some being a part of entire planetary systems.
+This revolution is now in full bloom, with new discoveries coming at a rapid pace.
+The advancing science of extrasolar planets has dramatic implications for our understanding of our place in the universe.
+The fact that planets are common in the universe makes it seem more likely that we might someday find life elsewhere, perhaps even intelligent life.
+Moreover, having many more worlds to compare to our own vastly enhances our ability to learn how planets work, which may help us better understand our home planet, Earth.
+It also allows us to test the nebular theory of solar system formation in new settings.

+However, we would like to learn more about these planets other than confirming their existence.
+We would like to learn about the nature of these planets.
+Our project focuses on learning the sizes, or radii, of existing exoplanet data collected by the Kepler mission.
+By using Fourier transforms, neural networks, and Kepler information about known exoplanets, we will analyze these signals of exoplanetary systems, known as light curves, to unlock essential properties of exoplanets, specifically by establishing a link between light curve features and radii and constructing a distribution of their radii, and ultimately contribute to the characterization of exoplanet demographics (e.g. are they Jupiter-like?
+Earth-like? etc.).

 ## Regression analysis of exoplanet radii using neural networks
 ### Required files
 1. KIC_FIRST_100.csv